mnickw/CycleTLS-dotnet/README.md

 Project is under development

 # CycleTLS-dotnet
-CycleTLS client for .NET
-Client for https://github.com/Danny-Dasilva/CycleTLS to spoof TLS/JA3 fingerprints.
+.NET client for https://github.com/Danny-Dasilva/CycleTLS to spoof TLS/JA3 fingerprints.

 .netstandard2.0 supported

 # Installation
 After some time I'll release nuget package.

 Right now you need `npm install cycletls` in any directory and copy `dist` from `node_modules/cycletls` to directory with your solution.

 # Usage